Daniel Joseph Staub

-Rusty Staub, called "Le Grand Orange" when he played in Montreal, was part of the fabric of baseball for 23 seasons from 1963 to 1985, ranking # 11 on the all-time list for games played.
-Staub is the only player to collect 500 hits with 4 different clubs.
+Rusty Staub, dubbed "Le Grand Orange" when he played in Montreal, was part of the fabric of baseball for 23 seasons from 1963 to 1985, ranking 13th on the all-time list in games played.
+He is the only player in history to collect 500 hits with 4 different clubs.

-Staub was born in New Orleans, LA and signed as a bonus baby by the Houston Colt .45's at the age of 17.
-At the age of 18, he made an immediate impression with the Durham Bulls of the Carolina League, hitting 23 home runs with a .293 average and being named the league MVP.
+Staub was born in New Orleans, LA and signed as a bonus baby with the Houston Colt .45's at the age of 17.
+At the age of 18, he made an immediate impression with the Durham Bulls of the Carolina League, hitting 23 home runs with a .293 average and being named league MVP.
 He was up in the majors in 1963, and then came back to the minors in 1964 for the last time, hitting 20 home runs in only 71 games with Oklahoma City of the Pacific Coast League.
-After that, he was up for good.

 Early major league career